Rémy Ourdan

 Rémy Ourdan is a French journalist, war correspondent for the newspaper Le Monde, and documentary filmmaker.

 Biography

 Journalism

 Rémy Ourdan began as a reporter in 1992 in besieged Sarajevo.
-He covers for three decades the main conflicts in the world, as well as post-war, human rights and international justice issues.
+He covers for more than three decades for Le Monde the main conflicts in the world, as well as post-war, human rights and international justice issues.
 He also continues his long-term work on Sarajevo.